 This article provides a side-by-side comparison of Plasma Cutting vs. Thermic Lance, covering working principles, material compatibility, cutting capacity, equipment requirements, noise levels, and cost—so you can quickly determine which solution fits your project best.

-Plasma cutting uses an electrical current combined with compressed gas to generate an extremely hot plasma arc—reaching temperatures of up to 30,000°C. The ionized gas melts the metal while high-pressure airflow ejects molten material from the kerf, producing a clean and precise cut.
+Plasma cutting uses an electrical current combined with compressed gas to generate an extremely hot plasma arc—ranging from 10,000°C to 30,000°C. The ionized gas melts the metal while high-pressure airflow ejects molten material from the kerf, producing a clean and precise cut.

 Thermic Lance operates through an exothermic oxidation reaction.
 A steel pipe packed with steel wires is ignited while oxygen is supplied through the lance, creating an intense chemical burn.
 The reaction 4Fe + 3O₂ → 2Fe₂O₃ + Heat generates temperatures of approximately 3,000–4,000°C, enabling it to melt and penetrate extremely dense materials.